Dynamic Kernels and Channel Attention for Low Resource Speaker Verification: Introduction

 The general trend for CNN based architectures has been to increase the depth and complexity of the network, while simultaneously increasing training data size for improved accuracy \cite{simonyan2014very,szegedy2017inception}.
-However, considering the challenges for modelling speech data, it is becoming necessary to make systems that are more efficient with regard to size and training speed.
-The main contribution of this paper is to integrate attention-based dynamic kernels for convolutions for a speaker verification task, which has not previously been explored.
+However, considering the challenges for modelling speech data, it is becoming necessary to make systems that are more efficient with regard to size and training speed as well as more interpretable.
+The main contribution of this paper is to integrate attention-based dynamic kernels for convolutions for a SV task achieving similar baselines to state-of-the-art approaches with lower resources, which has not yet been explored.
 The proposed approach uses parallel dynamic convolutional kernels described in \ref{sec:dy_conv}, which are able to adjust parameters dependent upon the input attention.
-Dynamic kernels have shown promising potential for boosting the model representation capabilities without increasing the computational cost \cite{han2021dynamic}.
+Dynamic kernels have shown promising potential for boosting the model representation capabilities without increasing the computational cost \cite{han2021dynamic} and larger models have shown performance improvements for text-independent SV \cite{kim2022temporal}.

 The proposed model builds upon the original ResNet model \cite{he2016deep}, which uses a 2D CNN based approach.
 This method can also be integrated into other CNN-based approaches, such as the CNN-ECAPA-TDNN for further improved SV performance without the requirement for larger or pretrained models.
 The main motivation for using this approach is to improve representation capacity, which is shown in the following experiments to improve verification performance without increasing the computation.
 This is possible with the dynamic convolution approach as the kernels share the output channels, and it is observed to outperform similar models with increased layers, parameters and training data.
 Section \ref{sec:results} discusses the results of the experimental models with additional details regarding the average computation time of each epoch.